WhichBrowser/Parser-PHP/README.md

 ### The os object

-The `os` object is a child of the main `WhichBrowser` object and contains a number of properties.
-If a property is not applicable in this situation it will be undefined.
+The `Os` object is used for the `os` property of the main `WhichBrowser` object and contains a number of properties.
+If a property is not applicable in this situation it will be null.

 **Properties:**